 In practice, however, this is often not the case.
 The process map is often characterized by “process islands”.
 The following examples illustrate this:

-- Quality management mainly documents quality-relevant processes for certification.
+- Quality management mainly documents quality-relevant processes for certification (e.g. ISO).

-- In the context of an improvement of critical or important processes, these processes are recorded and modelled in a process analysis.
+- Only critical or important processes are modelled and anaylzed in a process analysis.

 - For the introduction of IT systems, the processes in the respective functional area are modelled.

-- Work instructions are selectively documented as process descriptions.
+- Work instructions are only selectively documented as process descriptions.

 Further challenges in the initial situation can be found here (in german language).

-So what is the best way to proceed if you want to develop a meaningful process map as a basis for goal-oriented process work?
-My colleague Wieland Appelfeller of Münster University of Applied Sciences has published two articles on the process map in the Zeitschrift für Organisation.
+So, what is the best way to develop a meaningful process map as a basis for goal-oriented process work?
+My colleague Wieland Appelfeller of Münster University of Applied Sciences has published two articles on process maps in the Zeitschrift für Organisation.
 I was inspired by them and added my own experiences and examples.

 1. Analysis and order clarification